-We tried to answer this question by carrying out field experiments at the Eastern Nebraska Research and Extension Center near Mead and the South-Central Agricultural Laboratory near Clay Center in 2016/2017 and 2017/2018 in corn and soybean fields under no-till management.
-Our cover crops were cereal rye, variety Elbon, and hairy vetch, variety not stated.
-The research plots measured 20 by 30 feet, so we broadcast by hand instead of using equipment.
+We tried to answer this question by carrying out field experiments at the Eastern Nebraska Research and Extension Center near Mead and the South-Central Agricultural Laboratory near Clay Center in 2016-2017 and 2017-2018 in corn and soybean fields under no-till management.
+Our cover crops were cereal rye (variety Elbon) — a highly productive winter annual cover crop — and hairy vetch (variety not stated), a cool-season legume for N fixation.
+The research plots measured 20-by-30 feet, so we broadcast seed by hand instead of using equipment.

 Table 1 contains cover crop management and sampling dates.
 For rye, seeding rates (pure live seed) were 60 lb/ac, 90 lb/ac, and 120 lb/ac.
 Hairy vetch seeding rates were 40 lb/ac, 60 lb/ac, and 80 lb/ac.
-In the fall, we determined cover crop stand counts by counting the number of plants in two 5×1 ft frames in each plot.
-In the spring, we measured productivity by clipping biomass in two 5×1 ft squares per plot, drying and then weighing biomass (see table 1).
+In the fall, we determined cover crop stand counts by counting the number of plants in two 5-by-1-foot frames in each plot.
+In the spring, we measured biomass by clipping plants in two 5-by-1-foot squares per plot, drying and then weighing biomass (see Table 1).
 We used analysis of variance to find statistically significant differences (α = 0.05).

 |Plant main crop||12 May, 2016||13 May, 2016||3 June, 2016||9 June, 2016|

 |Plant cover crop||20 Sep.||23 Sep.||21 Sep.||21 Sep.|

 |Biomass cover crop||4 May, 2017||4 May, 2017||8 May, 2017||8 May, 2017|